Jingxuan Cui 崔静璇

 I am a postdoc fellow at Colorado State University (CSU), working with Eric Maloney, Charlotte DeMott, and Emily Riley Dellaripa, with special interests in tropical intraseasonal variability, air-sea interaction, tropical-extratropical interaction, and climate change.
 Now I am working on the processes-oriented diagnosis of equatorial oceanic waves in multi-models, especially the wave responses to intraseasonal westerly wind forcing associated with the Madden–Julian Oscillation (MJO).

-Key Words: enjoy mornings / story-oriented photography / East Asian indie rock enthusiast / exploring / always energetic
+Keywords for my spare time: travelling / story-oriented photography / movies / East Asian indie rock / running

 Publications:

-• July 2023: Started my postdoc fellow journey at CSU, working with Eric Maloney, Charlotte DeMott, and Emily Riley Dellaripa.
+• July 2023: Started my postdoc at CSU, working with Charlotte DeMott, Emily Riley Dellaripa, and Eric Maloney.

 • June 2023: Got my Ph.D. in Meteorology from NUIST!